Is It Actually Cheaper to Make Your Own Pizza?

 1/4 teaspoon ground pepper

 This sauce cost me about £2 to make.
-Not only did it make 4 pizzas, it was also enough to use for a Bolognese sauce the next day, when mixed with another carton of Passata, so you could half the recipe if you don't need as much.
+Not only did it make 4 pizzas, it was also enough to use for a Bolognese sauce the next day, when mixed with another carton of Passata, so you could halve the recipe if you don't need as much.

 Method: